composer/composer/README.md

 License
 -------

-Composer is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Composer is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Acknowledgments
 ---------------